Home » Movies » Before Sunrise (1995)

 Awards and Nominations

-• Berlin International Film Festival: Won Silver Bear for Best Director (Richard Linklater).
+• Silver Bear for Best Director at the Berlin International Film Festival (Richard Linklater)

 Behind the Scenes Insights

-• Richard Linklater and co-writer Kim Krizan based the screenplay on a personal encounter Linklater had with a woman in Philadelphia.
+• Linklater based the story on a real encounter he had with a woman named Amy Lehrhaupt, whom he met in Philadelphia in 1989.

 Inspirations and References